 Top 7 Mistakes to Avoid:

-- Overcooking fillets - Fish continues cooking after removal from heat
+- Overcooking fillets - Fish continues cooking from residual heat after removal from pan

-- Keeping fish warm too long - Bacteria multiply rapidly above 40°F
+- Keeping fish warm too long - Bacteria multiply rapidly above 40°F, affecting taste and safety

-- Cooking cold fillets - Creates uneven cooking and rubbery texture
+- Cooking cold fillets - Creates uneven cooking with rubbery exterior and raw center

 Overcooking Issues

 Use medium heat rather than high to prevent exterior burning before interior cooks.
-Fish continues cooking from residual heat after removal.
+Fish continues cooking from residual heat after removal, so stop slightly before fully done.
+Rest fillets for 2-3 minutes before serving.

 Poor Water Source Selection